 In keeping with folklore, Pete fashioned a ring out of similar material.
 Robin slipped it on, and together the newly engaged Trekkies walked into the sunset, pledging to “live long and prosper.”Ashdown has always trained his eyes on new horizons.
 Thirteen years ago, the XMission founder and CEO helped introduce the Beehive State to rave culture, importing breakout electronic music from overseas.
 Ashdown, then known as DJ XDZebra, accessed the scene through online discussion groups, swapping sound files and compiling post-rave reviews for other forward thinkers.

 As the wiry king of acid house music, he transmitted tracks from Orbital, the Orb, 808 State, Ravesignal, Aphex Twin and other up-and-coming artists slowly surfacing on mainstream frequencies.
 Ashdown, along with partner John Webster, earned a reputation for throwing cathartic concerts where shiny, happy people enjoyed the freedom to dance like Muppets, make questionable fashion choices and, to his chagrin, explore the wonders of Ecstasy.
 Unlike former President Clinton, however, Ashdown didn’t inhale.
 Or snort.
 Or pop.
-Or shoot up.
+Or shoot up.“I never took drugs during the raves, and I never encouraged anyone to do so,” he says.
+“We gave out smart drinks loaded with vitamins and such, but I made an effort to not equate raves with drugs.
+A large reason why I left the scene is that it became more of a dealer and pusher situation.”

 During the scene’s heyday in the early ’90s, Ashdown approached rave promotion as he did all his personal and professional endeavors, pouring excessive time and money into its success.
 At the peak of his involvement, he spent upwards of $400 a month on records'over half his monthly salary.“I’m still not sure how the math worked out on that one,” he says, smiling with the look of a man whose triumphs hinge on equal parts sweat, tears and good fortune.